digital-work-lab/theses/docs/completed.md

 # Completed theses
 {: .no_toc }

+- 030 **Julia Isabel Seibold**: awesome: An analysis of popular knowledge curations on GitHub (Bachelor's thesis)
+- 029 **Daniela Albaner**: How cobots are conquering the manufacturing industry: An analysis of management decisions on the use of cobots in the context of Industry 5.0 (Master's thesis)
 - 028 **Jessica Klarmann**: Skill Signal Portfolios of IT Freelancers on Online Labor Markets: A Clustering Analysis of Hard and Soft Skills (Bachelor's thesis)
 - 027 **Peter Eckhardt**: Advances in literature searches: Evaluation, analysis, and improvement of Web of Science queries (Bachelor's thesis)
 - 026 **Karl Schnickmann**: Validating and Parsing Academic Search Queries: A Design Science Approach (Bachelor's thesis)